sophia-yang-dev/iowa-liquor-analysis/Regional Analysis/Problems.md

 This strategy can be reflected in the implementations of [POI analysis](Topic2.md#count-number-of-pois-within-2km-for-each-liquor-store) and [filling missing location data](../Data_Processing_Cleaning/DataCleaning_README.md#add-locations-from-openstreetmap-osm).

 ## Messy data from OpenStreetMap
+OpenStreetMap (OSM) is a collaborative, open-source mapping platform where anyone can contribute and use detailed geographic data freely for various applications.
+It is good in its rich contents and API services, and it is totally free.
+However, because anyone can annotate, the data on OSM is sometimes messy.
+Here are some situations we encountered and how we dealt with it:
+### When searching locations based on store name or store address.
+In the [data cleaning process](), we try to search for missing locations (longitude & latitude coordinates) using geopy from OSM data.
+By using only the store name, we got extremely vague results, especially for chain stores that share the same name (with different numbers appending the store name)  in the same city.
+Because not all stores are annotated on OSM, so OSM will just return a closest match it got, probably the same name but in a completely different city or even different state (when we don’t limit to Iowa).
+We cannot trust these data, so that was why we simply dropped Step 3 in the data cleaning process.
+Searching locations based on store address is much better, especially when we add the city and state info to limit its searching range.
+However, sometimes the matched result is not the building (the liquor store), but a highway, a line.
+In this case, the geocoding won’t return valid coordinates.
+We checked the Google Map, the store names on Google Map are much more accurate than OSM, and giving addresses will return very accurate coordinates.
+Besides the geocoding service by Google Map allows batch querying, which will greatly speed up the searching speed.
+The only problem is Google Map isn’t free, and that was why we did not use it.

 ## Tips on normalizing data for comparison